Washington Roebling: Legacy

 Roebling's most passionate hobby was collecting rocks and minerals.
 His collection of over 16,000 specimens was donated in 1926 by his son, John A. Roebling II, to the Smithsonian Institution and became an important part of its mineral and gem collection.
 One of the items in Roebling's collection was the Canary Diamond, a nearly 18-carat yellow diamond found in 1917 in Arkansas at what is now Crater of Diamonds State Park.

 Roebling endowed the Mineralogical Society of America with funds that support the award of the society's Roebling Medal, its highest award.
 His gift of $40,000 in bonds became the Roebling Fund which has since grown in value to $1.5 million.
 Roebling Medal awardees include two Nobel Prize winners, Lawrence Bragg and Linus Pauling.

-Many of his manuscripts, photographs, and publications can be found in the Roebling collections at Rutgers University in New Brunswick, New Jersey, and at Rensselaer Polytechnic Institute in Troy, New York.
+In 1967, thousands of architectural drawings used in the building of the Brooklyn Bridge were discovered in a city carpentery shop underneath the Williamsburg Bridge, including hundreds made by Roebling himself.
+They are now housed at the New York City Municipal Archives.
+Additionally, many of his manuscripts, photographs, and publications can be found in the Roebling collections at Rutgers University in New Brunswick, New Jersey, and at Rensselaer Polytechnic Institute in Troy, New York.
 His family silver is on display in Ashford Castle, Cong, Co Mayo, Ireland.

 Roebling was voiced by descendant Paul Roebling in the 1990 Ken Burns PBS film The Civil War.

 Kinkora Works, the site of the Roebling Company factory complex in Roebling, New Jersey, was opened as a museum in 2010.
 The museum tells the story of the Roebling family and the John A. Roebling’s Sons Company.